mortar-works/mortar-website/src/site/use-cases/communication platform.md

 pageImage: triage03_223.png
 homepageImage: triage03_223.png
 description: |-
-  It is difficult to identify and reach your target beneficiaries alone.
-Read about how our tailored information environment drives communication, outreach and community network management in London Borough of Hackney; ensuring opportunities reach those that need them most.
+  How we navigate and access information is changing rapidly.
+Mortar builds cohesive and dynamic information environments for the delivery of more targeted, accessible and effective communication and outreach.
+Ensuring that the right opportunities reach those that need them most.

 order: 1
 ---